 Step 6.
 A music menu will open up on the screen.
-Search for music by artist, genre, mood, duration, amongst other things, denoted by arrow C. Play the music by clicking on the play button, denoted by arrow D. When you have finalized the music, click on the Add button, denoted by arrow E.
+Search for music by artist, genre, mood, and duration, amongst other things, denoted by arrow C. Play the music by clicking on the play button, denoted by arrow D. When you have finalized the music, click on the Add button, denoted by arrow E.

-Although with YouTube desktop websites users are able to add music to their videos, there’re a lot of shortcomings, like a limited collection of music, complicated steps, music-adding not available on APP.
-Here introduces an easy-to-use software on adding music to Youtube Videos.
+Although with YouTube desktop websites users are able to add music to their videos, there’re a lot of shortcomings, like a limited collection of music, complicated steps, and music-adding not available on the APP.
+Here introduces an easy-to-use software for adding music to Youtube Videos.
 It is one of the best video editors for beginners and interminates.
 Download FilmForth from the Microsoft store, available for Windows 10.
 It is only available via the MS store, and avoid installing it from third-party sources.

 Step 1.
 Launch FilmForth and create a new project by clicking on the new project.